isuams/isuams/outreach/science-fair.md

 section: outreach
 ---

-For the last five years, ISU AMS has had the pleasure of hosting a science fair for children in 1st grade through 5th grade.
+For the last four years, ISU AMS has had the pleasure of hosting a science fair for children in 1st grade through 5th grade.
 Young scientists get the chance to investigate a question and present their findings to judges and attendees of the fair.
 When not presenting, science fair participants and their families enjoy a wide variety of science and weather activities including making anemometers, the tornado simulator, cloud pictures, and tornado in a bottle.
-Starting from humble beginnings, the fair has grown over the last five years.
+Starting from humble beginnings, the fair has grown over the last four years.
 If you have any questions feel free to contact us at sciencefairams@gmail.com.
 To sign up for the science fair on April 27th, please submit this form: [https://tinyurl.com/yy73qtvw](https://tinyurl.com/yy73qtvw).

 <div style="text-align: center;"><img src="{{ site.baseurl }}/uploads/Flyer_2019.pdf?raw=true" alt="Science Fair 2019" style="width:80%;"></div>